Drexel in Italy: Summer in Rome

 Alternatively, students may opt to take an online section of a Drexel summer course, but should keep in mind that online course selection and subjects are limited.

-: Students are expected to arrive in Rome by the first day of the program.
-For the 2016-2017 school year, students going on this program will not have a break week between the end of Spring finals and the start of the program.
-Please plan accordingly.
+: Students are expected to arrive in Rome by the first day of the program and leave housing on the last day of the program.

 The courses run on an accelerated 4 week session.
 Classes meet Mondays –Thursdays leaving long weekends for individual travel and group excursions.
 All classes are taught primarily in the field, and the cost of museum admissions and/or transportation is included in the program fee.
 Students will convene each day in a general meeting room, before going out to learn hands-on throughout the city.

 Students will spend a long weekend together in Florence where students will explore the art, culture and wonders of that particular destination.This weekend excursion is required for all students and is included in the program fee.

 Participants will be housed in apartments within easy access to local transportation.
 This program allows students to be part of Rome as a resident and not just a tourist.
 Participants will be given a thorough orientation to the surrounding living area as well as to the city and be expected to take public transportation to meet classes independently, on a daily basis, in locations all around the city.
 All participants will receive a bus/metro pass to use for the duration of the program.